incoresemi/uatg/docs/source/installation.rst

    .. tab:: for Dev

-     The sources for UATG can be downloaded from the `GitLab repo`_.
+     The sources for UATG can be downloaded from the `Github repo`_.

      You can clone the repository: